The Resident Dogs & Peacocks

 Fido is our distinguished alpha male, a calm and noble presence who needs no force to command respect.
 Raised on a nearby boutique beach, he spent his early life among people and carries that ease with him still.

 Fido came to the villa to enjoy a peaceful retirement—just as the host had promised him years ago.
 Today, he is the host’s loyal shadow, the two are rarely seen apart when he is home, content simply to walk beside him, watching over the gardens and welcoming guests with grace.
+He even has a concrete seat in the Pergola named after him due to it being the only seat he ever sits on, ” Fido’s seat”

 Nelson — The Soft-Hearted Warrior